 This was a much more accurate system then the Knickebein system.

-A nice told story, what realy was happening, of counter attacks of the British for disturbing Knickebein system , was:
+A nice told story of counter attacks of the British for disturbing Knickebein system , was:

 They used diathermy apparates from Hospitals, which had about the same frequency of the Lorenz beam transmitter.
 They modified it to the same frequency, modulated it with the dots and dashes signals etc., and sended it by a small beam in the direction of Germany, so simulating a false Lorenz beam.
+The placed this modified transmitter hust at the leading beam and pointed the lorenz signal of it into another direction.
+So directing the german aircraft to another direcrtion.
 Mostly the German pilots picked up this false signal, and could not find the second one, thus missing the target.

 Bernhard/Berhardine navigation system.